A History of Transforming Lives

-College of The Albemarle (COA) is proud to have served the academic needs of the Albemarle region since 1961.
+College of The Albemarle (COA) is proud of its history of serving the academic needs of the Albemarle region since 1961.
 The first comprehensive community college in North Carolina, COA continues to expand its programs and services throughout the seven-county Albemarle area.
 We look forward to continue serving this great region.

 By 1957, these pressures created the demand for an educational facility to help teach residents the skills needed to succeed in a changing world.
 The Elizabeth City Chamber of Commerce formed a special committee and began the work of surveying potential students, planning a facility, developing funding and selling the idea to local residents.